nwpuwzy/nwpuwzy/README.md

-### Hi there 👋
+### Hi there 👋 <br />
-This is David, nice to meet u!
+This is David, nice to meet u! <br />
-🌱 I’m currently learning Engineering Management at City University of Hong Kong 🤔 I’m looking for help with Artificial Intelligence assisted approaches to smart manufacturing 😄 feel free to comment!
+🌱 I’m currently learning Engineering Management at City University of Hong Kong <br /> 🤔 I’m looking for help with Artificial Intelligence assisted approaches to smart manufacturing<br />
+😄 feel free to comment!
 <!--
 **nwpuwzy/nwpuwzy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.